CytoidCommunity/Cytoid-wiki/docs/en/charting/chart_editors/cyunity.md

 ### Basic Notes (These are the basic notes in Cytus.
 There are some specific steps on the holds and Drag notes)

-1. Adjust hold note length: Drag the end of the hold note bar up or down.
+- Adjust hold note length: Drag the end of the hold note bar up or down.

-2. Add drag note to a drag note chain.
+- Add drag note to a drag note chain:

-    1. First, place another drag note or copy paste 1 drag note.
+  - First, place another drag note or copy paste 1 drag note.

-    2. Move the first note of a chain (if there is only one note in the chain, just drag that note) to the end of the chain you want to extend.
+  - Move the first note of a chain (if there is only one note in the chain, just drag that note) to the end of the chain you want to extend.

-    3. If a chain link icon appears when dragging the drag note over to the end of a drag note chain, release it and the notes will be linked.
+  - If a chain link icon appears when dragging the drag note over to the end of a drag note chain, release it and the notes will be linked.

-### 6. Folders:
+### Folders

 You can use this to save certain note patterns you like, or easy note templates.